Entries to the Retained Earnings Account

 Appropriations or Restrictions of Retained Earnings

 The subdividing of retained earnings is a way of disclosing the appropriation on the face of the balance sheet.
-(An appropriation might occur when a corporation is expanding its factory and its cash must be preserved.)
-By displaying the appropriated retained earnings account on the balance sheet, the corporation is communicating a certain situation and is potentially limiting itself from declaring dividends by having reduced the balance in its regular (the unappropriated) retained earnings.
-(Legally, dividends can be declared only if there is a credit balance in Retained Earnings.)
+(An appropriation might occur when a corporation anticipates expanding its factory and wants to conserve its cash.)
+By displaying the appropriated retained earnings account on the balance sheet, the corporation is communicating a potential limitation on future dividends since dividends can be declared only if there is a credit balance in Retained Earnings.

 To record an appropriation of retained earnings, the account Retained Earnings is debited (causing this account to decrease), and Appropriated Retained Earnings is credited (causing this account to increase).

 An alternative to having Appropriated Retained Earnings appearing on the balance sheet is to disclose the specific situation in the notes to the financial statements.

 If an error of a significant amount is discovered on a previously issued income statement (as opposed to a change in an estimated amount), a corporation must restate its current year's beginning retained earnings balance.
 If the error understated the corporation's net income, the beginning retained earnings balance must be increased (a credit to Retained Earnings).
 If the error had overstated the corporation's net income, the current year's beginning retained earnings balance must be decreased (a debit to Retained Earnings).
 The adjustment to the beginning balance is shown on the current retained earnings statement as follows:

 Book value is used in a number of ways:

 - Book value of an asset